web3swift-team/web3swift/README.md

 ## Appreciation

-When using this pod references to this repo, [BANKEX](http://bankex.com) and [BANKEX Foundation](http://bankexfoundation.org) are appreciated.
+When using this pod, references to this repo, [BANKEX](http://bankex.com) and [BANKEX Foundation](http://bankexfoundation.org) are appreciated.

 ## Authors